 Richard Pike writes in detail about what the modified football calendar for this season, and the next might look like, and what it teaches us about the football calendar as it exists.

 When looking back on 2020 in future years, one memory above all others will rise above the rest, that of the ongoing coronavirus crisis.
 This appalling disease has touched every corner of Earth and has plunged it into arguably its greatest crisis since the Second World War.
 Each aspect of everyday life has been affected and restricted in a way never seen before.
-Everybody’s thoughts during these difficult times go out to all those who have either experienced loss or have loved ones/friends receiving care in hospitals and other facilities.
+The hard truth about COVID19 life is that it even affects our relationships.
+Obviously everybody’s thoughts during these difficult times go out to all those who have either experienced loss or have loved ones/friends receiving care in hospitals and other facilities.
 In addition, our deepest thanks and respects must be paid to all healthcare professionals everywhere looking to save lives and beat this pandemic.

 2020 will go down as a “lost year” with football not-exempt from the crisis.
 With the exception of Belarus, every other European football league system has since mid-March suspended its action.
 Understandably, football’s authorities just like those in other sports are unable to give a concrete date as to when action will return.
 Right now peoples’ health and saving as many lives as possible are far more important.
 Sports events must only resume when it is deemed safe no matter how long that takes or however many precautions have to be taken.